Don’t leave major life decisions up to the courts. Take hold of your future.

 Our experienced attorneys will work with you to make sure your estate plan is specifically tailored to your needs.
 We provide assistance in all of the following areas:

 - Preparing Health Care documents

 - Preparing Powers of Attorney

 - Establishing Revocable Living Trusts to avoid Probate and protect financial decision-making

 - Planning to eliminate or reduce Estate Taxes

-Do I Need a Will?
+Do I need a Will?

-A Will also allows you to name a personal representative (executor) who will manage and distribute your property immediately after your death, and to name trustees who may manage money for children or other individuals with special needs.
-A Will also permits you to nominate a guardian who will take care of your children if you die while they are under the age of 18.
+A Will allows you to direct how your property will be distributed after your lifetime.
+This includes not just real property, such as your home, but also other investments, bank accounts and interests you may have.
+A Will allows you to name a personal representative (known as an executor) who will manage and distribute your property immediately after your death and to name trustees who may manage money for children or other individuals with special needs.
+A Will also permits you to nominate a guardian who will take care of your children if you die while they are under the age of 18 years.

-When Should I Review My Estate Plan?
+When should I review my Estate Plan?

-You should review your Will and estate plan periodically and whenever your circumstances change.
+You should review your Will and Estate Plan periodically and whenever your circumstances change.